 How do the Hudson Valley Renegades Operate?

 One major aspect for keeping a business running is their operation.
-This entails their production, distribution, sales, marketing and many other modes of operation as well.
+This entails their production, distribution, sales, marketing, and many other modes of operation as well.
 The Hudson Valley Renegades are not an exception to this trend.
 Their franchise is based off of the ideals of fun but there is a lot of business and financing done behind the scenes.

 The Renegades production and sales are their main modes of operation.
 Much like other baseball teams, they participate in the production and sales of apparel.
 They sell about eight different kinds of caps with logos and team names on them for about $20 a cap (Hudson).
 They also sell beanie babies, baseball cards, and ornaments to target the younger kids and collectors for about $10 each.
 This is only a minimal constituent to the total sales.
 Most of the revenues are made through ticket sales, parking and concessions (Personal Communication, February 12, 2014).
 The Renegades offer many different ticket packages and deals to entice the customers.
 Single tickets can be purchased for $6 for general admission.
 There are also group ticket sales, picnic tickets, skybox seating, and specialty seats.
 If customers are looking to purchase tickets for multiple games there is also an option for mini-packs special offer (Ticket).